AssassinTee/Teeworlds-Zod2/README.md

 # Teeworlds-Zod2
 ## Description
 Zod is a Zombie-Mod for the retro-multiplayergame [Teeworlds](www.teeworlds.com).
-It if written for teeworlds 0.7 and supports 60 zombies and 4 players.
+It is written for teeworlds 0.7 and supports 60 zombies and 4 players at once.
-The Mod supports a big variance of zombie-types.
+The mod supports a big variance of zombie-types.

 After (re-)starting the game the mod beginns sending the first wave.
-After the player has defeated the first wave, a warmup starts and the next wave beginns.
+After the player has defeated the first wave, a warmup starts and the next wave begins.
 The waves get more difficult the more you progress, because more zombie-types are added to the waves.

-If you die, the **team** loses one if its lifes.
+If you die, the **team** loses one of its lifes.

 The game is over, after all teamlifes are gone.